 (a few of our sponsors below)

-Top ten things to see and do while in Niagara Falls !
+Top ten things to do in Niagara Falls !

 We receive many inquiries regarding what “not to miss” while visiting our area so we’ve compiled this list for you.